 - If the stain is still there, try mixing some powdered laundry detergent with equal parts white vinegar and water and turn it into a paste.
 Test it on the garment to make sure it doesn't discolor the fabric.
 Use a toothbrush to scrub the stain and then rinse.

-- Check that the coffee stain is completely removed before putting your clothing in the dryer.
-If any hint remains, repeat the steps before drying.
-Try air drying the clothing first.
+- Air dry the clothing (do not machine dry).
 Hold the dried clothing up to a light to make sure that any hint of discoloration is completely removed.
 If it is, wash and dry normally.
-If it isn't, you'll need to start the stain removal steps over again.
+If it isn't, you'll need to start the stain removal steps over again and avoid machine drying until it is all removed.
 Continue this process until no stain remains or there isn't any improvement.

-- The same steps for fresh coffee stains may work for carpet as well.
+The same steps for fresh coffee stains may work for carpet as well.
 Cold water is often all that is needed to lift a fresh coffee stain from upholstery and carpet.
-Just use two clean towels -- one wet with cold water and one dry to alternately sponge cold water onto the stain and blot the area dry.
+Just use two clean towels—one wet with cold water and one dry—to alternately sponge cold water onto the stain and blot the area dry.
 A fresh coffee stain can be very simple to remove and often doesn't need any additional stain remover or products.